sidney-eliot/3d-artists-handbook/README.md

-# Visit The 3D Artists handbook
+# Visit The 3D Artists Handbook
 https://epicrex.github.io/3d-artists-handbook

 I'm happy to hear any feedback and requests on things to improve or add, just message me on discord, username: epicrex